MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/project-management-pattern.md

 1. Plan your work to manage ideas, plans, tasks, and milestones.

-2. Track progress against the plan, notify stakeholders of project status, and escalate blockers if needed.<!--note from editor: Edit okay?
-I didn't understand this. -->
+2. Track progress against the plan, notify stakeholders of project status, and escalate blockers if needed.

 3. Review progress, monitor outcomes, and visualize key aspects of the progress of the project.